Apache Subversion: Limitations and problems

 A known problem in Subversion affects the implementation of the file and directory rename operation.
 As of 2014, Subversion implements the renaming of files and directories as a "copy" to the new name followed by a "delete" of the old name.
 Only the names change, all data relating to the edit history remains the same, and Subversion will still use the old name in older revisions of the "tree".
 However, Subversion may become confused when a move conflicts with edits made elsewhere, both for regular commits and when merging branches.
 The Subversion 1.5 release addressed some of these scenarios while others remained problematic.
 The Subversion 1.8 release addressed some of these problems by making moves a first-class operation on the client, but it is still treated as copy+delete in the repository.

 As of 2013, Subversion lacks some repository-administration and management features.
 For instance, someone may wish to edit the repository to permanently remove all historical records of certain data.
 Subversion does not have built-in support to achieve this simply.

 Subversion stores additional copies of data on the local machine, which can become an issue with very large projects or files, or if developers work on multiple branches simultaneously.
 In versions prior to 1.7 these .svn directories on the client side could become corrupted by ill-advised user activity like global search/replace operations.
 Starting with version 1.7 Subversion uses a single centralized .svn folder per working area.

 Subversion does not store the modification times of files.
 As such, a file checked out of a Subversion repository will have the 'current' date (instead of the modification time in the repository), and a file checked into the repository will have the date of the check-in (instead of the modification time of the file being checked in).
 This might not always be what is wanted.

 To mitigate this, third-party tools exist that allow for preserving modification time and other filesystem meta-data.

 However, giving checked out files a current date is important as well — this is how tools like make(1) will take notice of a changed file for rebuilding it.

 Subversion uses a centralized revision control model.
-Ben Collins-Sussman, one of the designers of Subversion, believes a centralised model would help prevent "insecure programmers" from hiding their work from other team members.
+Ben Collins-Sussman, one of the designers of Subversion, believes a centralised model would help prevent "insecure programmers" from hiding their work from other team members during development.
 Some users of version control systems see the centralised model as detrimental; famously, Linus Torvalds attacked Subversion's model and its developers.

 Subversion often does not deal well with the filename normalization performed by the HFS+ filesystem.
 This can cause problems when files with accented characters in their names are added to the repository on a non-HFS+ filesystem and the repository is then used with HFS+.